jiyoungestherkim/jiyoungestherkim.github.io/_pages/research.md

 ---

 ##### Dissertation project
-- **Dividing Us: How Climate Change Can Increase Violent Conflict**
+- **Drought of Tolerance: Climate Change and Intergroup Conflict in Africa**

 ##### Articles